-But, still not convinced, my neighbor decided to send and email to the tech depart and to use the AirBnB chat support on the website.
+But, still not convinced, my neighbor decided to send an email to the tech depart and to use the Airbnb chat support on the website.
 Again, both the email and the tech on the chat confirmed that this was a legitimate listing.
-So my neighbor began to set up the wire transfer and was about to send it off, when the phone rang.
-It was AirBnB, telling them that they had been trying to call for a while – my neighbor had been talking to someone who was not AirBnb.
+So my neighbor began to set up the wire transfer and was about to send it off when the phone rang.
+It was Airbnb, telling them that they had been trying to call for a while – my neighbor had been talking to someone who was not AirBnb.

 The above story, while not a hack like that of the US’ Democratic National Committee (DNC), was meant to highlight the fact that hackers today use a variety of tactics.
 The DNC hack in and of itself (as well as that of John Podesta and his staff) shows that hackers and scammers use basic trickery (a phishing email) and actual malware.

 But this is more than just a danger that your email might get hacked.
 Digital security may be the single biggest point of concern for businesses today.
 You don’t even have to be a tech company to be concerned.
 If you use a computer that connects to the internet – heck if you use a SmartPhone – your business’ data is at risk.
 More than just your company, but your own personal privacy is at risk as well.